VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 In `Commenting and basic functionality`_ we saw how comparisons work, when we compare two elements.
-And incredible positive about R is that most things (e.g. functions and mathematical operations) also work when applied to entire vectors or matrices of data.
+An incredible positive about R is that most things (e.g. functions and mathematical operations) also work when applied to entire vectors or matrices of data.
 What happened in this instance, is that the elements in :code:`color` and the elements in :code:`text` were compared one-by-one: is the first element in :code:`color` the same as the first element in :code:`text`?
 Is the second element in :code:`color` the same as the second element in :code:`text`?
 And so on...
 This results in a logical vector of the same length as the two original vectors, because they were compared element-wise: